zrayyes/Training/README.md

  - The Good Parts of JavaScript and the Web
  - Node.js: Testing and Code Quality
  - Node.js: Build Your First Microservice
+ - API Design in Node.js Using Express and Mongo